amitsaha/echorand.me/content/posts/linux_shell_autocompletion.md

 variable will generate the auto-completion script which can then be sourced or put in an appropriate location for Bash to find and source it.

+The [clap](https://docs.rs/clap/) CLI framework supports generating shell completions natively as well.
+[build time](https://docs.rs/clap/2.33.0/clap/struct.App.html#method.gen_completions).
+In addition, making use of a `build script`, the completion script can be generated automatically at build time.

+Similar to `cobra`, both `click` and `clap` generates scripts which use the Bash functions to setup auto-completion for the command line application.

 ### complete (Golang)